igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 * **Relative Goto...**  Specify a Go-To point relative to CARRT's current orientation and position.
 A series of prompts will allow the user to enter the Go-To point as cross-range and down-range in centimeters (cm) from CARRT.
-Forward (downrange) and left (crossrange) are positive; backward and right are negative.
+Forward (downrange) and left/counter-clockwise (crossrange) are positive;
+backward and right/clockwise are negative.

 * **N & W Goto...**  Specify a Go-To point in North and West coordinates measured from CARRT's current position.
 A series of prompts will allow the